 5. Refrain from Touching Waxed Area

-Do not touch or scratch the freshly waxed area as this could introduce bacteria that increases the risk of infection.
+Do not touch or scratch the freshly waxed area, as this could introduce bacteria that increase the risk of infection.

 When to Seek Professional Help